 Dane Smith appointed “Darfur Diplomat”

 December 13, 2010 Ambassador Dane Smith of American University was appointed to serve in the newly created position of “Darfur Diplomat.”
 Ambassador Smith has previously served as the Deputy Chief of Mission in Sudan (1986-1989) among various other positions on African policy.

 November 8, 2010

 George Clooney and John Prendergast Draw Media Attention to Sudan

-George Clooney and John Prendergast were given the entire hour of the Larry King Live show to discuss the situation in Sudan.
+October 14, 2010 George Clooney and John Prendergast were given the entire hour of the Larry King Live show to discuss the situation in Sudan.
 The event brought much needed media attention to the upcoming referendum and the reasons that the U.S. must focus on it.
-You can view a clip of the show here.

 Nicholas D. Kristof